Need to talk? Call 1800 882 436.

 GLOSSARY OF PREGNANCY AND LABOUR — Glossary of common terms and abbreviations used by health professionals in pregnancy and labour.

-Every pregnancy and birth are different.
-You won't necessarily have slow progress in your next labour.
-First labours usually take longer than subsequent labours.
+Every birth is different.
+You will not necessarily have slow progress in your next labour.
+Your first labour will probably take longer than labours that follow.

-If you're worried about any future pregnancies, you should talk to your doctor or midwife.
+If you are worried about any future pregnancies, speak with your doctor or midwife.

 What happens after my baby's birth?

-If your labour didn't go to plan, you might feel different emotions about your birth.
-You may feel stressed and experience anxiety about motherhood.
+If your labour did not go to plan, you might feel different emotions about your birth.
+You may feel stressed and experience anxiety about becoming a parent.
+This is very common.

-If you feel sad, disappointed or distressed by what happened, it's important to talk to someone.
-You might want to consider contacting:
+If you feel sad, disappointed or distressed by what happened, it is important to talk to someone.
+You might want to talk with your doctor or a counsellor — they will help you get the care you need.

 Resources and support